iip-ecosphere/platform/platform/documentation/README.md

   For legacy reasons on the CI server Jenkins, we add a ``build-jk.xml`` ANT file that executes Maven and deploys the artifacts.
 * For new components, please write a **short documentation** in terms of a ``README.md`` and hook that component appropriately into the parent documentations.

+## Issues

+* So far, there are **no binary releases of BaSyx**.
+As BaSxy is still evolving (as the IIP-Ecosphere platform), interfaces, classes and imports may change.
+Therefore, we rely on a certain version in the SSE Maven repository with the same group/artifact id as the official BaSyx code.
+Thus, if you compiled and installed an own BaSyx version after the point in time when our BaSyx version was packaged, your BaSyx version may syntactically differ from our version, which may lead to execution problems, such as *classes/operations missing*.
+In this case, please remove BaSyx from your local Maven repository and rely on the version for the IIP-Ecosphere platform.
+If you still need the other BaSyx version, using two local Maven repositories may be a solution.
+* Due to the **restriction to JDK 8**, libraries that are compiled for newer Java versions may not be executed.
+We try to avoid such libraries, in particular in production code.
+However, in test code, we cannot always avoid such libraries, e.g., if there is no alternative functionality (so far, we are not aware of a MQTT v5 broker for JDK 1.8).
+In such cases, *execution on a more recent JDK may be adequate* (you can control this by selecting the JDK, e.g., in the respective Eclipse execution environment).
+This does not taint broker installations, e.g., on edge devices, as there any (even binary, e.g., C based) version that provides the required protocol may be used.
+Please *check the documentation/README.md* whether the problem is already known, and if not, please inform the platform team about the problem.